ftCLI/FoundryTools-CLI/README.md

 The main window displays a list of fonts found in `INPUT_PATH` and allows to access the editors for `styles_mapping.json` and `fonts_data.csv`.

+The Main Window:

 ![image](https://user-images.githubusercontent.com/83063506/226935693-519309a4-c76c-4321-8f1d-5bc0e7a32de5.png "ftCLI assistant main window")

+The Styles Mapping Editor:

+The Fonts Data Editor:

 ### 1) The styles_mapping.json file.